DaveCaulfield/mkg-north-dublin-martial-arts/README.md

 ## About page

-   - The about pages provides information to the user about the coaches, the club, the different arts taught at the club, and the benefits of martial arts practice.
+   - The about pages provides information to the user about the coaches, the club, the different arts, and the benefits of martial arts practice.

    ## Our Coaches
    - Our Coaches section provides a photo and background information of the coaches.
    - The coaches smiling in the photo re-assures the user and helps the user connect with the coaches.
-It conveys a message of fun.
+It conveys a welcoming message of fun to the user.
-   - The red, black and white of the instructor photo also connects with the website color scheme and overall theme.
+   - The red, black and white of the instructor photo also connects the websites color scheme with the coaches.

 <img src="docs/readme-images/our-coaches.png" alt="image mkg north dublin coaches" />